dieggoluis/django-app/readme.md

-Django app template deploying on AWS EC2 using Docker and Terraform
+Simple example of Django app on AWS EC2 using Docker and Terraform